AntaresSimulatorTeam/GemsPy/pypsa_to_antares.md

 - Current limitations of the PyPSA > Gems converter: The following objects are currently supported (July 2025): Bus, Load, Generator, Store, StorageUnit, GlobalConstraint, Link and Carrier.
 Line and Transformer objects are not yet supported.
 Other current restrictions of the data converter, such as hourly granularity only, are verified using assertions.

+- After executing the `main.py` script, the Antares studies in Gems format representing the PyPSA test cases can be found in `GemsPy/antares-resources/antares-studies`, particularly the inputs (libraries of abstract models, the system file and the timeseries).
+The outputs are in raw format for now.
+More structured outputs will be available soon.

 - Performance of the Gems interpreter in the Antares simulator: the current implementation is not optimised and is mainly used to demonstrate the concept.
 Several performance improvements can be made to the implementation, and will be included in the roadmap.